 South-South cooperation needs to be supported through a strengthening of the South's own cooperation institutions, including the G77, the NAM, the South Centre, and the various regional and inter-regional institutions.
-Within the United Nations, specific agencies or units on South cooperation, such as the Office for South-South Cooperation, play vital roles in supporting South-South cooperation and making it effective on the basis of the principles of South-South cooperation and hence should also be supported and strengthened.
+Within the United Nations, specific agencies or units on South cooperation, such as the Office for South-South Cooperation, play vital roles in supporting (but not framing or shaping) South-South cooperation and making it effective on the basis of the principles of South-South cooperation and hence should also be supported and strengthened.